Quality Software Solutions

 Other Command Line Parameters

-The -readonly command can be used to set the last opened file, drive, or process to Read Only.
-Use -exit to shut down 010 Editor from the command line (all unsaved modifications will be lost).
-The -h command will display a short help screen on using the command line parameters.
+The -readonly command can be used to set the last opened file, drive, or process to Read Only and the -readonlyall command sets all open files as Read Only.
+The -h command will display this manual page.